Scream (franchise): Scream VI (2023)

-Campbell and the fifth film's directors have expressed interest in making future films in the series.
-A sixth installment was officially greenlit on February 3, 2022, with the same creative team returning and with production slated to begin in mid-2022 in Montreal, Canada.
-In March 2022, it was announced that the film was scheduled for release on March 10, 2023, and that Courteney Cox would reprise her role as Gale Weathers.
+After Campbell and the fifth film's directors expressed interest in making future films in the series, a sixth installment was officially greenlit on February 3, 2022, with the same creative team returning and with production slated to begin in mid-2022 in Montreal, Canada.
+In March 2022, it was announced that Courteney Cox would reprise her role as Gale Weathers.
 On May 10, 2022, it was announced that Melissa Barrera, Jasmin Savoy Brown, Mason Gooding, and Jenna Ortega would also return for the sixth film.
 The following day, it was announced that Hayden Panettiere would reprise her role of Kirby Reed from the fourth film.
 On June 3, 2022, Dermot Mulroney joined the cast.
 On June 6, 2022, it was announced Campbell would not be returning as Sidney Prescott for the sixth film.
 The actress made a statement about how her contract and salary negotiations had stalled with Paramount; she said, "As a woman I have had to work extremely hard in my career to establish my value, especially when it comes to Scream.
 I felt the offer that was presented to me did not equate to the value I have brought to the franchise."